10 Underground Homes That are Crazy Cool

 Kansas: Subterra Castle

 The Subterra Castle outside of Topeka is a former underground missile silo converted into a home.
 Edward and Dianna Peden bought the property in 1994 and converted it.
 It was built in 1959 and was in operation from 1961-65.
 It gained notoriety when it was listed on Airbnb in 2017 but the listing has since been pulled.
-You won’t believe how other missile silo remodels have turned out.

 Ruth Schroeder and her husband built an underground home in the 1970’s because of energy cost concerns.
 There’s a solar atrium above the living room that lets in natural light.
 On the outside it is earth-bermed on three sides.